 More than 1000 children, their teachers and whānau have now been involved in pilot trials of the Better Start Literacy Approach and their feedback has helped inform the programme that is now implemented across New Zealand.

 “We have listened carefully to feedback from teachers, tamariki and whānau gathered through the Challenge pilot work,” says Professor McNeill.
-“This has really helped inform the advancement of the Better Start Literacy Approach and has also informed the story themes content and text within the enhanced ready to ready phonics plus series of readers.”
+“This has really helped inform the advancement of the Better Start Literacy Approach and has also informed the story themes content and text within the enhanced Ready to Read Phonics Plus series of readers.”

-Read more about the Better Start Literacy Approach here
+Get to know more about the Better Start Literacy Approach HERE